park9140/our-boxen/README.md

 # Our Boxen

-Welcome to daptiv osx setup, please pull this repo and follow the getting started instructions
+Welcome to home osx setup, please pull this repo and follow the getting started instructions

 ## Getting Started